The continuous spectrum of bound states in expulsive potentials: Results

-For given $E$, the asymptotic-tail expressions (\ref{asympt}) and (\ref{TOC} ) may belong, at least, to two different global solutions (full eigenstates), \textit{viz}., the \textit{fundamental\ }spatially even one, with $\varphi (-x)=\varphi (x)$ (alias the ground state, for given $E$), and the \textit{dipole} spatially odd eigenstate, with $\varphi (-x)=-\varphi (x) $ (alias the first excited state).
-To illustrate this possibility for the same cases as considered above for the fundamental solutions, \textit{viz }., $\gamma =1$ and $\gamma =2$, the corresponding numerically found dipole eigenstates, obtained with the boundary condition $d\varphi /dx|_{x=0}=0$, are plotted in Figs. \ref{fig3}(a) and (b), respectively.
-It is plausible that Eq. (\ref{1Dphi}) may produce additional spatially even and odd solutions, which correspond to higher-order excited states in terms of quantum mechanics.
-This issue will be considered elsewhere.
+For given $E$, the asymptotic expressions (\ref{asympt}) and (\ref{TOC}) may belong, at least, to two different global solutions (full eigenstates), \textit{viz}., the \textit{fundamental\ }spatially even one, with $\varphi (-x)=\varphi (x)$ (alias the ground state, for given $E$), and the \textit{ dipole} spatially odd eigenstate, with $\varphi (-x)=-\varphi (x)$ (alias the first excited state).
+To illustrate this possibility for the same cases as considered above for the fundamental solutions, \textit{viz}., $\gamma =1$ and $\gamma =2$, the corresponding numerically found dipole eigenstates are plotted in Figs. \ref{fig3}(a) and (b), respectively.
+To this end, Eq.~(\ref {1Dphi}) was numerically solved again by means of the Runge-Kutta method, with the initial conditions

+cf. Eq. (\ref{initial}).
+It is plausible that Eq. (\ref{1Dphi}) may produce additional spatially even and odd solutions, which correspond to higher-order excited states, in terms of quantum mechanics.
+This possibility will be considered elsewhere.

 While the above examples display eigenstates found with the zero eigenvalue ( $E=0$), Fig. \ref{fig4} presents a typical eigenstate for a very large negative eigenvalue, \textit{viz}., $E=-200$, in the case of $\gamma =2$ (the quartic expulsive potential).
 It is seen that the large value of $-E$ suppresses the wave function in the core area of the eigenstate.
-As the energy decreases, the wave function goes away from the potential maximum around $x=0$.
-As $E\rightarrow -\infty $, $x_{\max }\rightarrow \infty $ and the wave function approaches the ground state.
-At the edge of the core, the wave function quickly grows towards the largest value, attained at a point with $|x|=x_{\max }$, as $\varphi (x)\sim \exp \left( \sqrt{-2E}\left( x-x_{\max }\right) \right) $, in agreement with Eq. (\ref{1Dphi}).
-This is followed by the gradual decay of the rapidly oscillating tail, as per Eq. ( \ref{asympt}).
-The dependence of $x_{\max }$ on $|E|$ may be predicted, in a crude approximation, by equating the two respective large terms in Eq. (\ref {1Dphi}), i.e., $-E\varphi \sim (1/2)x_{\max }^{4}\varphi $, hence, in the logarithmic approximation,
+At the inner edge of the core, the wave function quickly grows towards its largest value, attained at a point with $|x|=x_{\max }$, as $\varphi (x)\sim \exp \left( \sqrt{-2E}\left( x-x_{\max }\right) \right) $, in agreement with Eq. (\ref{1Dphi}).
+This is followed by the gradual decay of the rapidly oscillating tail, in agreement with Eq. (\ref{asympt}).
+The dependence of $ x_{\max }$ on $|E|$ may be predicted, in a crude approximation, by equating the two respective large terms in Eq. (\ref{1Dphi}), i.e., $-E\varphi \sim (1/2)x_{\max }^{4}\varphi $ (recall we here set $\gamma =2$), which yields, in the logarithmic approximation,

 This simple relation is compared to the numerical data in Fig. \ref{fig5}.